celery/celery/docs/userguide/configuration.rst

 ``task_protocol``
 ~~~~~~~~~~~~~~~~~

+.. versionadded: 4.0

 Default task message protocol version.
-Supports protocols: 1 and 2 (default is 1 for backwards compatibility).
+Supports protocols: 1 and 2.

+Protocol 2 is supported by 3.1.24 and 4.x+.

+Default is 2 since 4.0.0.

 .. setting:: task_serializer